 Meetings of the Council

-Section 5.
-Members of the Council may call and conduct official votes on Association business using e-mail (or other electronic means deemed appropriate by the Council) at any point between the annual meetings of the Council and Association.
-Proposals shall be posted to all councilors with a specific timeline for discussion and deadline for votes to be registered (minimum 5 days).
-Electronic votes shall be tallied by the Secretary, who will report final results of the vote to the entire Council.
+Section 8.3.
+Councilors may call and conduct official votes on Association business using e-mail or other electronic means deemed appropriate by the Council at any point between meetings of the Council and the Association.
+Motions shall be posted to all Councilors with a specific timeline for discussion and deadline for votes to be registered (minimum of five days each unless waived by the Councilors).
+Electronic votes shall be tallied by the Secretary.
+The Secretary or President will report final results of the vote to the entire Council.

 Execution of Papers